jagprog5/dev-guide/README.md

 It should be easy for developers to do what they need to do.

+### Clashing

 Suppose there is some large tech stack being used; the whole system can't be run on a single developer's machine.
-This means that there is some environment which is shared between developers (an individual component will be deployed which interacts with the whole stack).
+This means that there is some environment which is shared between developers.
 There must be an explicit system so that developers are not interfering with each-other.
-This could be as simple as a messaging thread.
+This could be as simple as a messaging thread or a lockout system.
+There should be no ambiguity on what is currently deployed.

+### Debug Cycle

 If a developer needs to test a feature it should be easy to do so.
- - There should be no ambiguity on what version is deployed.
+In a perfect scenario, the developer should be able to wave their hand and receive instantaneous feedback on their code.

- - Redeployment should be fast.
-Developers work off of rapid iteration, and waiting for a CI/CD pipeline lengthens the debugging cycle.
-The whole stack should not need to be redeployed; it should be properly modularized so a single part can be swapped out as desired, ideally instantaneously.
+ - the whole stack should not need to be redeployed; modularization should allow a "fast path", so one part can be redeployed quickly
- - The logs or other feedback mechanisms must be available and easy to use.
-   Ideally an event streaming service like kafka will allow a developer to view what they want and only what they want.
+ - logs or other feedback mechanisms must be available and easy to use; ideally an event streaming service like kafka will allow a developer to view what they want and only what they want.

 # Feedback

 Feedback is not a personal attack; it doesn't reflect on you as a person.
 It is only reflective of that particular work item.
-It is a typical part of the review process - no feedback is abnormal.
+It is a typical part of the review process.

 Always be open to feedback and discussion on your work.
 Always try to understand others' perspectives, and in turn, explain your perspective to them.
 A long